A Sure Way to Search and Recover Lost Data

 There are two large classes of data recovery products, which differ in the way of finding your lost files.
 First and largest class of products deals with the file system, which is a set of records in the beginning of the hard disk that contains the names of the files and folders, and their respective locations on the disk.
 Did you know that when you delete a file it is not actually erased from the disk, but its record in the file system is simply marked as “deleted”?
 It is very easy for this kind of recovery programs to scan the file system, find all records that are marked as “deleted”, and simply remove the mark.
 While in reality not as simple as that, the whole procedure is still fast and may work well if you need to recover a single document or a few files that were deleted just a moment ago.

 These products, however, will not be able to do anything in case that you are recovering a crashed hard drive, or if the file system itself is corrupted.
-If your file has been deleted a while ago, chances are that some of its disk space was taken up by another file on that disk, maybe even by the data recovery product you installed to save that very file!
+For example, if you've deleted an information that stored on VMFS-formatted disks, you should install VMFS tool as soon as possible.
+So you will have a more chances to get it back.
+Cause if your file or folder has been deleted a while ago, chances are that some of its disk space was taken up by another file or folder are arisen.

 There is another, smaller group of products that deal with your hard drive directly instead of using the file system.
 These products usually work slower, are much more complex to use, and are quite expensive.
 You have to have good understanding of your hard drive and the file structures in order to successfully use these products.
 And even then, they won’t give you exactly what you want.
 As they don’t have access to the file system, they can not and do not know anything about the name of the files they are trying to recover.
 That is why the best you will be getting is a set of randomly named documents, such as file_0001.doc or file_0002.jpg